FWeinb/grunt-scsslint/README.md

 Type. `String|Array`

 Specify which linters you **don't** want to run.
-A list can linters can be found [here](https://github.com/causes/scss-lint/blob/master/lib/scss_lint/linter/README.md)
+A list of linters can be found [here](https://github.com/causes/scss-lint/blob/master/lib/scss_lint/linter/README.md)

 #### excludeLinter

 Type. `String|Array`

 Specify which linters you **want** to run.
-A list can linters can be found [here](https://github.com/causes/scss-lint/blob/master/lib/scss_lint/linter/README.md)
+A list of linters can be found [here](https://github.com/causes/scss-lint/blob/master/lib/scss_lint/linter/README.md)

 ### Usage Examples